juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 minitool is unknown.
 the other Partition File Recovery Softwares also unknown.

+The Most compatible paid driver FileSystems:
+APFS
+Ext4 from Paragon.
-The Most compatible FileSystems are APFS and Ext4 from Paragon.
+HFS+ for Linux and HFS+ for Windows from Paragon.

+APFS driver for Linux,
+APFS driver for Windows,
-Paragon has developed APFS drivers for Linux, Windows, Old OSX 10.10 Yosemite, 10.11 El CApitan, 10.12 Sierra, APFS comes Free in OSX HighSierra, is compatible with Intel and M1.
+APFS driver dor Old OSX 10.10 Yosemite, 10.11 El CApitan, 10.12 Sierra, APFS comes in OSX HighSierra, compatible with Intel and M1.

-also has developed Ext2/3/4 for Windows "paid Ext2Fsb", and Ext2/3/4 for OSX "paid macFUSE".
+Ext2/3/4 for Windows "paid Ext2Fsb",
+Ext2/3/4 for OSX "paid macFUSE".
-Linux comes with Ext2/3/4
+Linux comes with Ext2/3/4 Native.

+HFS+ for Linux.
+HFS+ for Windos.
+OSX comes with HFS+ Native.

-APFS seems the most compatible alternative to people that do Not want a Dedicated 10G SFP+ File Server..
+the most compatible alternatives to people that do Not want a dedicated 10G SFP+ File Server..

-Paragon HFS+ Driver for Windows in theory could load >2TB HDD in Linux.
+Paragon HFS+ Driver for Windows in theory could load >2TB HDD in Linux. will see.

 https://superuser.com/questions/429770/mount-xfs-partition-on-os-x-using-osxfuse